-Built by de Havilland at Stag Lane, Edgeware, Middlesex in the United Kingdom.
+Built by de Havilland at Stag Lane, Edgeware, Middlesex in the United Kingdom as as DH.83 Fox Moth.
 Constructors Number 4044.
 The aircraft made its first flight at Stag Lane on February 7, 1933.
 Registered in the UK as G-ACCS.
+In 1936 sold to Mandated Airlines Ltd. disassembled and shipped to New Guinea.

-Sold to Mandated Airlines Ltd, New Guinea, in 1936.
-Registered as VH-UUS on July 8, 1936.
-Named "Irene" in 1937.
+On July 8, 1936 registered as VH-UUS in Australia.
+In 1937 nicknamed "Irene".
 On September 3, 1937, took off from Ioma Airfield piloted by Norman D. Fader and force landed at Pancake Strip, pilot unhurt in the crash.
-Afterwards, repaired.
+Afterwards, this plane was repaired.

-During January 1942 the aircraft was one of the few civilian aircraft to escape damage or destruction caused by Japanese air raids.
-It was then used to evacuate civilians from Wau to Port Moresby.
+On January 21, 1942 this aircraft was one of the few civilian planes that was not damaged or destroyed by the Japanese air raid against Lae.
+Afterwards, used to evacuate civilians from Wau Airfield to Port Moresby.

-This aircraft continued to make evacuation flights from Wau to Port Moresby until departing New Guinea on February 10, 1942 on a flight bound for Australia, flying via Horn Island.
-On June 26, 1942 assigned to Qantas Empire Airways Ltd .
+Afterwards, this Fox Moth continued to make evacuation flights from Wau to Port Moresby until February 10, 1942 when flown via Horn Island Airfield to Australia.
+On June 26, 1942 assigned to Qantas Empire Airways (QEA).

-On August 8, 1943 this Fox Moth VH-UUS was impressed into service with the Royal Australian Air Force (RAAF) as Fox Moth A41-3.
-No known nickname or nose art.
-Assigned to 2 Air Ambulance Unit (2 AAU).
+On August 8, 1943 impressed into service with the Royal Australian Air Force (RAAF) as Fox Moth serial number A41-3.
+Assigned to No. 2 Air Ambulance Unit (2 AAU).

 During December 1945, this aircraft was offered for sale as part of military disposals of equipment.
 On February 20, 1946 sold to the Federal Methodist Inland Mission for £250.
-It was restored on the civil register as VH-UUS on December 24, 1947.
+On December 24, 1947 returned to the civil register as VH-UUS.
+On March 31, 1964 registered as VH-CCH.
+On December 6, 1965 damaged at Barney View in Queensland.

 DH.83 Fox Moths in Australia